nats-io/jetstream-leaf-nodes-demo/README.md

 ╰──────────┴────────┴─────────────┴───────────────┴────────┴─────┴───────╯
 ```

-If you are using a non overlapping set of subject names in each domain, this won't happen to you.
+If you are using a non-overlapping set of subject names in each domain, this won't happen to you.
 Same if you are using a different set of accounts in each domain.
 Later I will show a third way of doing this.